FoCal is designed for computers running Windows and Mac OSX with the following requirements:

 In MSC mode, the only difference is that you are prompted when the AF Microadjustment/AF Fine Tune setting should be changed – all other features (e.g. analysis information, report generation etc) are still available.
 And any tests that don’t require change of AF Microadjustment/AF Fine Tune will run automatically as normal.

 It’s important to realise that while MSC mode is slightly less automated, you still benefit from the critical features of FoCal – the AF consistency analysis for each microadjustment value in order to determine what’s likely to be a suitable real-world example of focusing, the statistical analysis across the tested range and the prediction based on our analysed lens performance to give you the best value for your setup.
 And by best, we mean the one that works outside shooting what you love, not inside shooting test targets!

 MSC only affects some tests – The Target Setup utility and the Aperture Sharpness, AF Consistency and Dust Analysis tests are completely unaffected and run completely automated.

 If you’re concerned that there’s no benefit to having FoCal Plus or FoCal Pro for MSC mode cameras, see this FAQ point here

 Manual Mode allows analysis of images captured by you and then supplied to the software.
 Currently, there is support for Canon and Nikon cameras that support AF Microadjustment/AF Fine Tune

-The other changes with the 1Ds Mark III – which also apply to the 1D Mark III – still stand: for each test point in the Fully Automatic test, 2 shutter actuations are required.
+With the 1Ds Mark III and 1D Mark III each test point in the Fully Automatic test, 2 shutter actuations are required.
 Also, mirror lockup CANNOT be used during the test.